dargem/BabbleFishv2/README.md

 - Funny entity resolution bug, A changed his name to B, B has coreference resolution with A so triplet reads as A changed to A

 ## Ticked Off
+- Architecturally novel processor feels like a mess, remake it
 - Translation Orchestrator
 - Get a better prompt so it stops screwing up predicates
 - Entity unification